Final Manuscript Preparation Guidelines for Bulletin of the Southern California Academy of Sciences

 A feature article comprises approximately five to thirty typewritten pages.
 A research note is usually one to six typewritten pages.

 Set the font color to black for the text.
 We encourage authors to take advantage of the ability to use color in the production of figures, maps, etc., however, you need to appreciate that this will cause some of your readers problems when they print the document on a black & white printer.
 For this reason, you are advised to avoid the use of colors in situations where their translation to black and white would render the material illegible or incomprehensible.
 Please ensure that there are no colored mark-ups or comments in the final version, unless they are meant to be part of the final text.
 (You may need to "accept all changes" in track changes or set your document to "normal" in final markup.)

 Whenever possible use italics to indicate text you wish to emphasize rather than underlining it.
-The use of color to emphasize text is discouraged.
+The use of color to emphasize text is not allowed.